uniquelau/UmbracoContourDocs/Extending Contour/addingaworkflowtype.md

 #Adding a workflow type to Umbraco Contour
+*This builds on the "adding a type to the provider model" chapter*

 Add a new class to your project and have it inherit from Umbraco.Forms.Core.WorkflowType, implement the class.
 For this sample we will focus on the execute method.
 This method process the current record (the data submitted by the form) and have the ability to change data and state.

 	public override WorkflowExecutionStatus Execute(Record record, RecordEventArgs e) {